 But to really embrace the change you need to go further than that.
 A strategy that puts the energy transition and sustainability at the heart of your operations is essential.

 You can see this in action across the business world.
 Consider the growing number of organisations, particularly FTSE 100 firms, using the UN’s Sustainable Development Goals to benchmark their own performance.

-At RS Components, we’re using more recycled and recyclable packaging for customer orders.
+At RS, we’re using more recycled and recyclable packaging for customer orders.
 Between October 2018 to August 2019, we saw a reduction of 72.8m tonnes in the amount of paper-based packaging we are using as a result of using an Autopack machine in our Nuneaton distribution centre.
-We’re no longer shipping air.
+We’re no longer shipping empty air in packaging.
 Instead, we’ve made our packaging fit more efficiently where possible.
 We’re also doing away with as much surplus packaging as we can and making it easy for our customers to recycle the boxes and parcels we send them.

 After all, there’s one set of circumstances in which making it easy for customers to separate packaging into the right bins won’t work – when they don’t have the facilities on site to recycle.
 But we’re able to unpack items, and handle the recycling on customers’ behalf.

 With services like RS ScanStock® – our managed inventory service – we can take control of a customer’s store needs from start to finish, including disposal where necessary.